NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

       - Save config data to SD button: Create a new .txt file with all current config data flags
     - Arming
       - When armed: Remove all nav buttons to other pages and show armed state *(switch to displaying armed status page?)*, disallow all config changes, start launch detection code
-- Implement SD card file system
+- Implement SD card file system ([SDFat](https://github.com/greiman/SdFat))
-  - Determine csv field format for logfile
+  - Finalize csv field format for logfile
     - Timestamp
     - Altimeter data (pressure, temp, altitude in m or ft or both?)
     - Accelerometer data (x,y,z in g or m/s² or both?)